f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Downloading MIBs via webUI
 --------------------------

-From the webUI of the system controller, you can go to the **System Settings > File Utilities** page.
+From the webUI of the system controller, you can go to the **System Monitoring > File Utilities** page.
 Then, from the **Base Directory** drop down box select the **mibs** directory to download the MIB files.
 There are two separate MIB files: NetSNMP and F5OS MIBs for the controller.
 Download both MIB files and extract them to see the individual MIB files.

 .. image:: images/velos_monitoring_snmp/image1.png
   :align: center